Is plastic free living an impossible dream?

 On a personal level, I’ve made a lot of progress in the last four years.
 Have I succeeded in eliminating single-use plastic?
 Definitely not and, to be honest, I don’t expect I ever will.

 When I look around though, it’s easy to get discouraged.
 Single-use plastic is everywhere!
 And the world’s plastic problem is getting worse, not better.
-The OECD recently reported that global plastic waste is on track to triple by 2060.
+The UN Environment Programme reports global production of plastics and plastic waste doubled between 2000 and 2019.
+If we continue on the path we’re on, plastic production and waste will triple by 2060.

 What’s going on?
 Have we just given up?